 - Ongoing vendor license fees: Workfusion recently rolled out a limited selection of free-to-use bots to disrupt the market.
 UiPath also offers a free community edition.
 However, these vendors only offer their rule-based bots for free.
 Cognitive bots that learn by watching employees are a premium product and can be priced per bot or per process.
 Since different vendors use different pricing models, you need to estimate the total vendor license fee you will pay.

 - Maintenance cost: As inputs and systems change, your bots will require maintenance.
 When you roll-out bots, your teams will need to set up the alerts needed to identify bot issues.
 As those alerts arise, your teams will be fixing bot configurations to maintain bots.
 This is not a directly measurable financial cost however it will distract your employees.
 An easy-to-maintain solution will make your employees happier and more productive.

-- Ease of use: A solution easy enough to be used by your team can help them implement RPA in new areas and increase both efficiency and employee satisfaction.
+- Ease of use: A user friendly solution easy enough to be used by your team can help them implement RPA in new areas and increase both efficiency and employee satisfaction.
 Quality of available training is also an important. factor here.
 Great text or video tutorials and availability of hands-on training can help employees become quickly proficient in RPA solutions.

-- Features like integrations: Scope of integrations with different systems is critical as they will define the scope of your automation.
+- Integrations: Scope of integrations with different systems is critical as they will define the scope of your automation.
 Integrations with productivity tools and central enterprise tools like ERP and CRM are a must.
 For more information on features, see our guide on RPA tools.

 - Vendor support: While some companies will require quite some hand-holding, others have technically competent, eager-to-learn staff who can program RPA bots themselves.
 Based on the needs of your company you need to consider the level of support you will require from your RPA vendor.
 For a company that requires a lot of support, working with a BPO provider may be a good solution.